 The common perception, whether it’s right or wrong, is that wives, mothers, and women have the upper hand when it comes to divorce and child custody.

-It’s possible to throw around all manner of statistics and cite various expert opinions on the subject, but the fact of the matter is that, when it comes to dissolution of marriage and guardianship, many men feel like they get the short end of the metaphorical stick, and that fathers’ rights get trampled in the process.
+It’s possible to throw around all manner of statistics and cite various expert opinions on the subject.
+The fact of the matter, however, is that, when it comes to the dissolution of marriage and guardianship, many men feel like they get the short end of the metaphorical stick, and that fathers’ rights get trampled in the process.

-From a legal standpoint, mothers and fathers have the exact same claims, which should give them an equal chance of being awarded primary custody.
+From a legal standpoint, mothers and fathers have the exact same claims.
+This should, in theory, give them an equal chance of being awarded primary custody.

 That’s on paper.
-In reality, we’re all well aware that humans, which includes judges, can make emotional decisions that may be biased in one way or another.
+In reality, we’re all well aware that humans, which includes judges, often make emotional decisions biased in one way or another.

 If you’re a father going through a divorce or custody battle, it’s important to know your rights and how to safeguard your interests and those of your children.